seelabs/scratch_docs/xls-xchainbridge.md

 The unique sequence number for a cross-chain transfer.

 #### 2.1.3.
-The **`XChainCreateAccountClaimID`** object
+The **`XChainOwnedCreateAccountClaimID`** object

-The `XChainCreateAccountClaimID` ledger object is used to collect signatures for creating an account via a cross-chain transfer.
+The `XChainOwnedCreateAccountClaimID` ledger object is used to collect signatures for creating an account via a cross-chain transfer.
 It is created when an `XChainAddAccountCreateAttestation` transaction adds a signature attesting to a `XChainAccountCreateCommit` transaction and the
 `XChainAccountCreateCount` is greater than or equal to the current `XChainAccountClaimCount` on the `Bridge` ledger object.

 ##### 2.1.3.1.
 Fields

-A **`XChainCreateAccountClaimID`** object may have the following fields:
+A **`XChainOwnedCreateAccountClaimID`** object may have the following fields:

 | Field Name | Required? | JSON Type | Internal Type |
 |------------|-----------|-----------|---------------|